-2243.1.
-Review of Application for Certificate of Approval for Schools Chartered In and Outside Vermont Upon receipt of an application for a certificate of approval, the Secretary shall appoint a review team of no fewer than two individuals.
-The Secretary shall appoint persons to the review team who possess general knowledge of post-secondary school standards and, where applicable, persons with specialized knowledge in any particular programs offered by the school.
+Section 2243.
+Review Process for Post-Secondary Schools Chartered In and Outside Vermont knowledge of post-secondary school standards and, where applicable, persons with specialized knowledge in any particular programs offered by the school.
 At least one of the persons so appointed shall be from a Vermont post-secondary school or representative organization.
 The team shall review the application and shall verify its contents by, if necessary, visiting the school.
 The team shall present a written recommendation regarding certification to the Secretary within 90 days of the receipt of the completed application unless a longer period is required and explained in writing to the applicant.
 A copy of the recommendation shall be provided at the same time to the applicant.
 The applicant shall be given 30 days to respond and, if requested, shall be afforded a hearing before the Secretary or his or her designee before a recommendation regarding certification is made by the Secretary to the Board.